openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 ### 5.2.1 Introduction

-Some APIs, such as ones that provide potentially sensitive information, require a greater level of protection than basic [RFC6749] requires.
+Some APIs, such as ones that provide potentially sensitive information, require a greater level of protection than basic [RFC 6749] requires.
 FAPI provides such greater protection.

 As a profile of the OAuth 2.0 Authorization Framework, this document mandates the following to the baseline profile of the FAPI Security Profile 1.0.